Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • impaired sense of smell;

-• an unpleasant smell from the nasopharynx.
+• unpleasant odor from the nasopharynx.

 Complications of sphenoiditis